run-ai/genv/_sources/development/development.rst.txt

 Python Package
 --------------

-Run the following from the directory :code:`py`.
+Run the following from the directory :code:`py/`.

 Build
 ~~~~~